imrcht/Asian-Countries/README.md

 List of Asian Countries
 Web dev intern task

-I have runned the same code on codesandbox.io so I am posting the link of my react app YOu can check it out. https://rcnch.csb.app/
+I have runned the same code on codesandbox.io so I am posting the link of my react app You can check it out. https://rcnch.csb.app/
 Scroll down to see more countries.